noahlago/UFund/docs/DesignDoc.md

 > _This section will provide information about the testing performed
 > and the results of the testing._

-* 116 tests were run, all tests passed.
+95 tests were run, all tests passed.
+There was a major focus on fundamental functions to the classes

 ### Acceptance Testing
 > _**[Sprint 2 & 4]** Report on the number of user stories that have passed all their